 Stay in Santa Fe if you are interested in history and culture; you want a great deal in accommodation; you like rivers; you want to be able to take a step back from the historic sights and relax, without having too far to travel to see them.

-Best Places to Stay in Bogota in Santa Fe:
+Best Places to Stay in Bogota in Santa Fe for first-time visitors:

 Antonio Nariño area, named after one of Colombia’s earliest military and political leaders, is one of the smallest districts in the city.
 This is quite a unique area, as while it features buildings of a similar age and architecture to Candelaria, it is a more residential district with less in the way of tourist sites and attractions.